 Roma and Sinti Genocide Remembrance Day

-It is estimated that the German incarcerated in the Auschwitz camp in total ca. 23 thousand Roma – men, women and children.
-About 20 thousand died or were murdered in the camp.
-In the Auschwitz-Birkenau State Museum, in Block 13, exhibition commemorating genocide of the Roma is displayed, presenting the extreme dimension of Nazi genocide on the Roma in Nazi-occupied Europe.
+It is estimated that the Germans imprisoned in Auschwitz about 23 thousand Roma: men, women and children.
+Approximately 20 thousands of them died or were killed in the camp.
+On the premises of the Auschwitz-Birkenau State Museum, in Block 13, there is an exhibition commemorating the Roma extermination and presenting the particular nature of the Nazi genocide against the Roma in the Nazi-occupied Europe.